 Earning potential: $0 to $30,000 depending on success

-Otherwise, they may feel like they’re being taken advantage of and could go as far as leaving your community altogether.
+Otherwise, they could feel like they’re being taken advantage of, and possibly leave your community altogether.

 10. Offer Paid Channels in Your Discord

 Earning potential: $5 to $30 per user per month

 Although this is similar to having a fully paid server, allowing most of your server to be free with some locked channels can be a better option sometimes.

 It’s the same model 99% of free apps use today.
 They get people in the door for free, and then offer ways to improve the experience for a price.

 This idea would work great for someone who already has a massive server, and doesn’t want to overall it to start making money.